Skip to Main Content

 First Nations peoples have rich cultures, histories and ways of knowing that enhance the world in so many ways.
 Australian Aboriginal and Torres Strait Islander authors, creators and communities are therefore due the respect of correct attribution when their works are utilised by others.

-Australian Aboriginal and Torres Strait Islander peoples of Australia identify according to their own specific nation, country, language group.
+Australian Aboriginal and Torres Strait Islander peoples identify according to their own specific nation, country, language group.
 They may also include other descents e.g., South Sea Islander and/or their traditional language name.
 When referencing an Australian Aboriginal and Torres Strait Islander author or creator:

 • Ask yourself: "Should I be using/sharing this work?"